-The Center for Public Policy is a research unit as well as an academic unit that offers a Master of Science in Public Policy.
+The Center for Public Policy is a research unit as well as an academic unit that offers a Master of Science in Public Policy and a Master of Science in Environmental Policy.
 We are especially active in the areas of community economic development, urban initiatives, and urban sustainability.

 Community Economic Development

 In 2010 the Center for Public Policy and the Earle Mack School of Law hosted a one-day symposium on Business Improvement Districts (BIDs) in Philadelphia.
 The symposium, Business Improvement Districts and the Evolution of Urban Governance, provided an opportunity for BID directors, staff and board members, as well as city officials, economic development professionals and scholars to gather to explore the role that BIDs have played in shaping local economic development here in Philadelphia.
 This conference laid the framework for the Center for Public Policy's continued research in the area of local economic development, particulary with respect to Business Improvement Districts and commercial corridor development in Philadelphia.
 Case studies on Philadelphia's sixteen business improvement districts were published in the Drexel Law Review (Fall 2012 - Volume 3, Number 1) as a result of the symposium, and are available for download on the Earle Mack School of Law website.